ArDoCo/Core/README.md

 Therefore, the benchmark is linked to the STD repository via a [git subtree](https://github.com/ArDoCo/SimpleTracelinkDiscovery/tree/main/src/test/resources/benchmark).

 ## References
+> **Note**
+>
-:warning: The LICENSE does only apply to the PCM models and the Gold Standards (CSV files).
-The texts are licensed w.r.t. to the actual projects :warning:
+> Our LICENSE does only apply to the PCM models and the Gold Standards (CSV files).
+The texts are licensed w.r.t. to the actual projects.

 ### BigBlueButton
 BigBlueButton (BBB) is a non-scientific application that provides a web conferencing system with the focus on creating a "global teaching platform".